Assertiveness is in the Eye of the Beholder

 How can we explain the initial difference between my perspective and that of my colleague?

-Although we both shared a similar background, growing up in the same country, we still came from very different worlds.
-My colleague had worked and lived in the Netherlands, and had spend the major part of her working life selecting Dutch nationals for businesses and organizations located in the Netherlands.
-I also grew up in the Netherlands but, as I previously mentioned, I had lived and worked in foreign countries where I needed to conduct job interviews.
-At the beginning of my career abroad I too had missed the signals that indicate assertiveness with foreign candidates too.
+Although we both shared a similar background, having grown up in the same country, we still came from very different worlds.
+My colleague had worked and lived exclusively in the Netherlands, and had spend the major part of her working life selecting Dutch nationals for businesses and organizations located in the Netherlands.
+I grew up in the Netherlands as well but, as previously mentioned, I had lived and worked in foreign countries where I needed to conduct job interviews.
+At the beginning of my career abroad, I too had missed the signals that indicate assertiveness with foreign candidates.
 Soon, however, with help from my foreign colleagues, I began to learn that assertiveness can take different forms in different cultures.

 How is assertiveness defined within the occidental culture?